cordbleibaum/ArcDPS-Timer/Readme.md

 # ArcDPS Timer Addon

 This addon aims to make speedrunning fractals more convenient by having an easy to use timer.
+It also has a segment function for measuring splits.

 ## Contact
 For any errors, feature requests and questions, simply open a new issue here.